Best Arm Identification in Stochastic Bandits: Beyond $\beta-$optimality: Conclusions

 \section{Conclusions}

 We have investigated the problem of fixed-confidence best-arm identification (BAI) in stochastic multi-arm bandits (MABs).
-The bandit instance is assumed to be drawn from the family of distributions parameterized by their mean value.
 We have designed the transport cost balancing (TCB) algorithm, in which the key decision is finding the optimal allocation of the sampling resources among different arms.
-This extends the existing strategies that aim to allocate a $\beta$ fraction of the resources to the best arm and achieve $\beta-$optimality with $\beta$ remaining a tuning parameter.
-In the proposed TCB algorithm, the optimal value of $\beta$ is also estimated, rendering the algorithm independent of $\beta$.
-In TCB, instead of reserving a $\beta$ fraction of samples for the best arm, we have devised a mechanism for tracking the optimal sampling proportion by sampling the under-sampled arms at each instant.
+This extends the existing strategies that aim to allocate a $\beta$ fraction of the resources to the best arm and achieve $\beta-$optimality, with $\beta$ remaining a parameter for the sampling routine.
+In the proposed TCB algorithm, the optimal value of $\beta$ is also {\em implicitly} estimated, rendering the algorithm independent of $\beta$.
 As a result, we have established that the proposed TCB algorithm is asymptotically optimal.
 We have also extended the TCB algorithm by including an additional exploration penalty based on the number of times each arm is chosen.
 This algorithm, referred to as improved TCB (ITCB), is also shown to achieve asymptotic optimality and improved empirical performance compared to TCB.

 \appendices